-As of January 1, 2016, the CSR became effective in Jersey, as well as the Cayman Islands, Bermuda, the British Virgin Islands, Guernsey, and other jurisdictions that are part of the “Early Adopters Group.”
-This group comprises 48 countries in all.
-In Berlin 0n October 2014, each nation signed the Multilateral Competent Authority Agreement (MCAA) to implement the CRS and begin the automatic exchange of financial accounts information in September 2017.
+As of January 1, 2016, the CSR has been effective in Jersey, as well as the Cayman Islands, Bermuda, the British Virgin Islands, Guernsey, and other jurisdictions that are part of the “Early Adopters Group.”

 Clarification also was provided on what constitutes a reportable financial account (and what does not) to the Dutch Tax and Customs Administration, which in turn provides this information to the IRS.
 In June 2016, the government translated the guideline and other FATCA provisions into English.
 Recently, the Dutch Ministry of Finance also published a revised decree on tax transparency rules governing limited liability partnerships and has developed a central register of the beneficial or real owners of companies for public disclosure, indicating stepped up efforts against tax evasion.